APCSLowell/Tendron/README.md

 Your code will draw the Tendron recursively, modifying the structure as the elements get smaller, going through smaller tendrils and clusters.
 Every time the `draw()` function runs, it generates a new and different Tendron since growth occurs randomly.

 The main program, `Tendron.pde`, sets up the `size()` and `background()`.
-Then when `draw()` is called, it creates a new `Cluster` by calling the constructor of the Cluster class, telling it to draw a cluster of tendrils starting at the midpoint of the screen with each tendril using 50 short segments.
+Then when `draw()` is called, it creates a new `Cluster` by calling the constructor of the Cluster class, telling it to create a cluster of tendrils starting at the midpoint of the screen with each tendril using 50 short segments.

 A cluster is a group of seven tendrils.
 Each tendril is made of a series of short line segments, and as each segment is drawn, it may turn a bit left or right, giving a more life-like appearance.